ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Route waiting for the associated interface

-This example shows how a route, received from the KV data store, is placed in a `PENDING` state until the interface is configured.
-This is achieved by listing the interface key among the dependencies for the route.
+This example shows how a route, received from the KV data store, is placed in a `PENDING` state until you configure interface.
+In this scenario, you list the interface key as a route dependency.

 ![CFD][cfd-route-waiting]